Burton Court, Eardisland

 Burton Court is a Grade II* listed English country manor house in the Parish of Eardisland, southwest of Leominster, Herefordshire, England.
 The manor dates to at least the 11th century and the current house to the early 14th and 18th century.
 It lies along the A44 road, about 1 mi south of Eardisland in the northern part of the hamlet of Lower Burton.
-It is now run as a Herefordshire wedding and private hire venue.
+It is now run as a wedding and private hire venue.
 Burton Court featured in Simon Jenkins's book England's Thousand Best Houses.

 History

 The name Burton is believed to be of Saxon origin, derived from Burh and ton, meaning "fortified dwelling place".
 The manor of Burton is mentioned in the Domesday Book, with the name Beuretune, where it was valued at 2 "hydes".
 The manor was documented during the reign of Edward III in 1331; Henry of Monmouth, later to become Henry V, possibly stationed his troops there while surveying the movements of Owain Glyndŵr, the last Welshman to hold the title Prince of Wales.